The VaticanView Map

 The story of this area’s importance dates back to the 1st century, when St. Peter, known (albeit retroactively) as the first pope, was buried here.
 The first basilica in his honor rose in this spot under Emperor Constantine, the first Christian emperor of Rome, some 250 years later.
 It wasn’t until the Middle Ages, however, that the papacy decided to make this area not only a major spiritual center, but the spot from which they would wield temporal power, as well.
 Today, it’s difficult not to be reminded of that worldly power when you glimpse the massive walls surrounding Vatican City—a sign that you’re entering an independent, sovereign state, established by the Lateran Treaty of 1929 between the Holy See and Mussolini’s government.

 Vatican City covers 108 acres on a hill west of the Tiber and is separated from the city on all sides, except at Piazza di San Pietro, by high walls.
 Within the walls, about 1,000 people are permanent residents.
 The Vatican has its own daily newspaper (L'Osservatore Romano), issues its own stamps, mints its own coins, and has its own postal system (one run, people say thankfully, by the Swiss).
 Within its territory are administrative and foreign offices, a pharmacy, banks, an astronomical observatory, a print shop, a mosaic school and art restoration institute, a tiny train station, a supermarket, a small department store, and several gas stations.
-The sovereign of this little state is the pope, Benedict XVI (elected April 2005).
+The sovereign of this little state is the pope, Francis, elected in March 2013 after his predecessor, Benedict XVI, stepped down (the first time a pope has given up office since 1415).
 His main role is as spiritual leader to the world's Catholic community.

 The Vatican at a Glance